agreenbhm/icinga2-gchat-notifications/README.md

 # icinga2-slack-notifications (for Google Chat)
 Icinga2 notification integration with Google Chat

+Original Authors: nisabek richard.hauswald
+Ported to GChat (from Slack) by: agreenbhm

 ## Overview

 Native, easy to use Icinga2 `NotificationCommand` to send Host and Service notifications to pre-configured Google Chat channel via Webhooks - with only 1 external dependency: `curl`